 If you live in some major cities in Asia, you would probably be accustomed to the daily routine of congested traffic, poor water, and air quality management, flooding and urban-rural divide.
-An opulent residents and luxury high-rises are juxtaposed against the closely packed, deteriorated and decrepit housing units.
+Opulent residents and luxury high-rises are juxtaposed against the closely packed, deteriorated and decrepit housing units.

 Taking the city of Bangkok, for instance, a few blocks away from the vibrant city center, glitzy malls and go-go bars, located one of the world’s oldest and largest slums where over 100,000 people are living way below the poverty line.